Hailin-Ruan/react-portfolio/README.md

 2. ```npm install```
 3. ```npm start```

+## Acknowledgments

+- Credit to [FreeCodeCamp.org](https://www.freecodecamp.org/news/build-portfolio-website-react/) for their inspiring article about [building website with React].

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.